A note on dispersing particles on a line: Introduction

 \section{Introduction}

 This note concerns a synchronous dispersion process introduced by Cooper, McDowell, Radzik, Rivera and Shiraga \cite{CRRS}.
-In their model, configurations of particles on the vertices of a graph evolve in discrete time; at each time step, each particle at a vertex with at least 2 particles in total moves to a neighbour chosen independently and uniformly at random.
+In their model, configurations of particles on the vertices of a graph evolve in discrete time; at each time step, each particle at a vertex with at least 2 particles in total moves to a neighbour chosen independently and uniformly at random; we say the vertex \emph{topples}.
 (The dispersion process thus ends at the first step when each vertex has at most one particle.)
 In \cite{CRRS}, they study the behavior of this process on various graphs when begun from a configuration consisting of $n$ particles at one vertex of the graph, with all other vertices initially empty.

 They studied this process on a variety of graphs, one of which was the two-way infinite path $L$, with vertex set $\Z$ and edge set $\{\{i,i+1\}, i\in \Z\}$.
 They proved that if the initial configuration of particles consists just of $n$ particles at the origin 0, then w.h.p. the furthest particle from the origin is at distance $O(n\log n)$ when the process stops.
 In this note we reduce this to $O(n)$. \begin{theorem} Suppose that we begin the dispersion process on $L$ with $n$ particles at the origin.
-Then w.h.p.~the furthest particle from the origin is at distance $O(n)$ when the process stops. \end{theorem}
+Then there is an absolute constant $c>0$ such that w.h.p.~the furthest particle from the origin is at distance at most $cn$ when the process stops. \end{theorem} The proof we give here does not depend on synchronous topples; in fact, we can allow an adversary to choose, at each time $t$, a subset of vertices all with at least two particles, and then topple all vertices in that subset.